ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		...
 	]

 But wait.
-There's **Advanced Settings** tab in the dialog that may be used for setting `id` attributes.
+There's an **Advanced Settings** tab in the dialog that may be used for setting `id` attributes.
 Remember what our configuration (`allowedContent: 'p abbr'`)
 says: "paragraphs and abbreviations, no attributes". **Abbreviation** plugin should consider this fact and disable the **Advanced Settings** tab unless `id`